jina-ai/jina/docs/tutorials/gpu_executor.md

 We now saw how to use GPU with our Executor locally, and when using it in a Docker container.
 What about when we use Executors from Jina Hub, is there any difference?

 Nope!
-Not only that, many of the Executors on Jina Hub already come with a GPU-enabled version pre-built, usually under the `gpu` tag.
+Not only that, many of the Executors on Jina Hub already come with a GPU-enabled version pre-built, usually under the `gpu` tag (see [Jina Hub tags](hub_tags)).
 Let's modify our example to use the pre-built `TransformerTorchEncoder` from Jina Hub

 ```diff
 f = Flow().add(